andre-st/dotfiles/GAMING.md

 - "post-game depression"
-    - "tragic desire for wholesale immersion in the fiction": live vicariously through what you see on screen, share drama, feel emotions of characters, realize what you don't have post-game
+    - "tragic desire for wholesale immersion in the fiction": player lives vicariously through what he sees on screen, shares drama, feels emotions of characters, realizes what he doesn't have post-game
     - replay in different way
     - cut it short quickly by starting another game even if it feels like a chore:
         "follow emotionally draining games with flow-inducing gameplay driven games" such as